customelements/www/CONTRIBUTING.md

 $ bower register <my-package-name> <git-endpoint>
     ```

 3. Wait for it to show up!
-Shouldn't take longer than few hours.
+Shouldn't take longer than an hour.

 ### Using [npm](https://www.npmjs.com/)